highchair/artinruins-com/_property/wit-building-pvd.md

   - url: wit-jh-2021-02-03.jpg
     caption: 'The Wit Building and its very close neighbor, the Lapham Building, now joined at the second floor'

+mostrecentimage: 2021-02-01

-imagescredit: 'Contribution from the Aurora Facebook page'
+imagescredit: 'Contribution from the David Doiron and the Aurora Facebook page'

 #external:
 #  - source: 'Providence Journal (permalink)'